Blackhawk Bank's Vision, Mission & Core Values

 On Saturday, March 24th the Roscoe, IL Banking Center at 5206 Elevator Road officially closed, and on Monday, March 26th the temporary Banking Center opened at 5506 Clayton Circle with full-service banking, ATM and Drive-Thru services.
 Renovations are underway at the building that will permanently house the fabulous new Roscoe Banking Center later in 2018.
 The temporary and permanent offices now share the same address.

 Blackhawk Bank is a wholly owned subsidiary of Blackhawk Bancorp, Inc. (BHWB).
-The Bank employs 175 people, operates eight full service Banking Centers and a Mortgage Processing Center.
+The Bank employs more than 180 people, operates eight full service Banking Centers and a Mortgage Processing Center.